Joseph Francis Shea: Program manager

 In October 1963, Shea became the new manager of the Apollo Spacecraft Program Office (ASPO) in Houston.
 Although technically a demotion, this new position gave Shea the responsibility for managing the design and construction of the Apollo command and lunar modules.
 Of particular concern to Shea was the performance of North American Aviation, the contractor responsible for the command module.
-As he later recounted:
+He later recounted:

 I do not have a high opinion of North American and their motives in the early days.
 Their first program manager was a first-class jerk. ...
 There were spots of good guys, but it was just an ineffective organization.
 They had no discipline, no concept of change control.

 It was Shea's responsibility to bring that engineering discipline to North American and to NASA's management of its contractors.
 His systems management experience served him well in his new post.
 In the coming years, any change to the design of the Apollo spacecraft would have to receive its final approval from Shea himself.
-He kept control of the program using a management tool that he devised for himself—a looseleaf notebook, more than a hundred pages in length, that would be put together for him every week summarizing all of the important developments that had taken place and decisions that needed to be made.
+He kept control of the program using a management tool he had devised for himself—a looseleaf notebook, more than a hundred pages in length, which was put together for him every week summarizing all of the important developments that had taken place and decisions that needed to be made.
 Presented with the notebook on Thursday evenings, Shea would study and annotate it over the weekend and return to work with new questions, instructions, and decisions.
 This idiosyncratic tool allowed him to keep tabs on a complex and ever-expanding program.

 Shea's relationship with the engineers at North American was a difficult one.
-While Shea blamed North American's management for the continuing difficulties in the development of the command module, project leader Harrison Storms felt that NASA itself was far from blameless.
-It had delayed in making key design decisions, and persisted in making significant changes to the design once construction had begun.
-While Shea did his part in attempting to control the change requests, Storms felt that Shea did not understand or sympathize with the inevitable problems involved in the day-to-day work of manufacturing.
+While Shea blamed North American's management for the continuing difficulties in the development of the command module, project leader Harrison Storms felt NASA itself was far from blameless.
+It had delayed making key design decisions, and persisted in making significant changes to the design once construction had begun.
+While Shea did his part in attempting to control the change requests, Storms felt Shea did not understand or sympathize with the inevitable problems involved in the day-to-day work of manufacturing.